arpethel/PodcastRSSFeed/README.md

 ### Update Startup.cs & appsettings.json

 Add the database to the application services by adding the DbContext of your ApplicationDbContext.
-Make sure to configure your database to use SqlServer based off a configuration string with the key "DefaultConnection".
+Our application is going to use MS SQL Server which can be configured based off a configuration string with the key "DefaultConnection".

 ````csharp
 public void ConfigureServices(IServicesCollection services)